Zhoany/Zdns/README.md

 ## Project Overview

-Zdns-new is a Go-based project for efficiently handling DNS requests.
+Zdns is a Go-based project for efficiently handling DNS requests.
 The project achieves caching, logging, configuration management, rule matching, and more through the collaboration of multiple modules.

 ## Quick Start